 Grand Forks Municipal Campground & City Park

 Grand Forks Municipal Campground is located within the park, a wonderful setting whether you are tenting or have a 40 foot RV.
 There are hook ups for both electricity and water.
-From May 1 until Sep 30 there is a sani-dump handily located close to the camping area.
+From May 1 until Sep 30 there is a free sani-dump handily located close to the camping area.

 Clean showers and washrooms are also provided from May 1 until Sep 30 for camper’s convenience.
 Be sure to check with the campground attendant for the washroom code and for what to do and see in Grand Forks!